misoks/shopping-list/README.md

 Shopping List
 =============

-A custom shopping list web app made for my very particular parents.
+A responsive shopping list web app made for my very particular parents.
+Allows you to have a list of favorite items that you can add to your shopping list every week, as well as categories and customizable notes.

 To install:
   - Create a SQL database on your server and run _setup/createtables.sql on it